-The courses required for the Double Major in Mathematics and Computer Science are the courses required for Major in Mathematics and the Major in Computer Science.
+The courses required for the Double Major in Mathematics and Computer Science are the courses required for Major in Mathematics and the Major in Computer Science but only one of MAE231 or MAE233.

 DOUBLE MAJORS WITH OTHER SCIENCES

 - B.Sc.
 Mathematics and Physics

 - B.Sc.
 Mathematics and Space Science

 - B.Sc.
 Mathematics and Chemistry

 - B.Sc.
 Computer Science and Physics

 - B.Sc.
 Computer Science and Space Science

 - B.Sc.
 Computer Science and Chemistry